 My father told me the story many times about him putting me to bed one night with my favorite story, Goodnight Moon by Margaret Wise Brown.
 As I was the 4th child in as many years, he had probably had enough of this story.
 He tried to skip a few pages (yes, skip a few pages in a picture book that is maybe 20 pages long!)
 But I was too smart for him.
 I immediately knew what he was doing.
 He had to start over from the beginning.

 I knew, at some point, my children would grow out of the reading with Mommy phase and I was dreading that day.
-When we moved home to Connecticut my mother brought me an article from The New York Times A Father-Daughter Bond, Page by Page by Michael Winerip (https://www.nytimes.com/2010/03/21/fashion/21GenB.html, Original pub date 03/18/2010).
+When we moved to Connecticut my mother brought me an article from The New York Times A Father-Daughter Bond, Page by Page by Michael Winerip (https://www.nytimes.com/2010/03/21/fashion/21GenB.html, Original pub date 03/18/2010).
 The father, Jim Bronzina, began a 'Streak' of reading to his daughter every night.

 My children and I decided to try it for 100 days.
 My son was in Kindergarten and my daughter in 3rd grade.
 While it was not much of a change since we still read before bed, we did have to establish some rules.
 Well, maybe not rules, but guidelines.
 We absolutely had to read EVERY day.
-It could be picture books – especially on those Friday nights when I really couldn’t keep my eyes open to read aloud a full 10 pages of a chapter book.
-It didn’t always have to be at night, guest readers were allowed, and, except for vacations, each child would get their own reading time and book.
+It could be picture books, (especially on those Friday nights when I really couldn’t keep my eyes open to read aloud a full 10 pages of a chapter book), it didn’t always have to be at night, guest readers were allowed, and, except for vacations, each child would get their own reading time and book.

 And, so, we began. . .

-I can’t begin to tell you how proud I am of all of us for continuing and reaching this milestone.
+I can’t begin to tell you how proud I am of all of us for reaching this milestone.
 The list of books is impressive.
 We’ve read several Harry Potter, Great Expectations, Jane Eyre, all 14 Wizard of Oz books.
-I bet both my children can recite all the Bear Snores On books (by Karma Wilson, illustrated by Jane Chapman).
+I bet both my children can recite all The Bear Books books (by Karma Wilson, illustrated by Jane Chapman).
 I have been away a few times and my mother has been the ‘guest reader’.
 Once I was hospitalized for a week; if my husband wasn’t home in time to read to the children, they read to each other.
 It was that important to them to continue.
-One of the greatest gifts to me was that I still got to lie in bed, snuggle up with my children and read to them, even when I thought they had grown out if it.
+One of the greatest gifts to me was that I got to lie in bed, snuggle up with my children and read to them, even when I thought they had grown out if it.

 Children love to be read to.
 Take 5 or 10 extra minutes at bedtime and read with your children!